laurentcodes/react-native-rich-toast/README.md

 # react native styled toast

-a toast component library for React Native with rich colors and variants.
+a toast component library for react native with rich colors and variants

 ## installation